 Level crossing search

-They're not time wasters, they're life savers.
+Level crossings are not time wasters, they're life savers.

-These real life videos show just how dangerous it is to misuse level crossings.
+These real life videos show just how dangerous it is to deliberately misuse level crossings.
 All these people thought they knew better, yet came close to losing their own lives and risking the lives of others.

 There are over 6,500 level crossings on public and private land across Britain, all featuring some form of alert to make sure road users know a train is approaching.

-In 2009/10, there were over 4,500 recorded incidents of pedestrians and motorists misusing level crossings, including over 400 'near misses'.
+In 2009/10, there were over 4,500 recorded incidents of pedestrians and motorists deliberately misusing level crossings, including over 400 'near misses'.

 We’re doing everything we can to prevent more deaths on the tracks.